-Despite numerous studies suggesting WBC impacts on downstream atmospheric circulation, the nature of the far-field circulation response to WBC SST forcing and its statistical significance remains uncertain (Kushnir et al. 2002; Kwon et al. 2010; Czaja et al. 2019).
-Some studies argue that the sharpness of WBC fronts shifts the storm track and jet stream, influencing the blocking frequency in Europe and Northeastern Pacific (e.g., Kuwano-Yoshida and Minobe 2017; O'Reilly et al. 2015, 2016, 2017; Piazza et al. 2016).
-Other studies find that meridional shifts of WBC fronts alter the basin-scale transient eddy heat flux (e.g., Frankignoul et al. 2011; Kwon and Joyce 2013; Seo et al. 2017).
-Warm-core eddies near the KOE act as significant oceanic sources of moisture and heat for large-scale circulation, altering downstream precipitation patterns (Ma et al. 2015, 2016; Liu et al. 2021).
-Deriving a robust conclusion on downstream influences from these studies remains difficult since they adopt different methods to define WBC SST impacts, leading to distinct amplitudes/patterns of SST perturbations, and thus different atmospheric responses (this uncertainty is in addition to differences in model climatologies).
-Large-scale circulation will likely respond differently to different aspects of WBC SST variability.
-To date, the relative impacts of sharpness of SST gradient, its meridional shift, and activity of warm or cold-core eddies remain unquantified.
-The coordinated multi-model, common-forcing simulation and diagnostic framework, akin to PRIMAVERA/HighResMIP (Section 6a), will be extremely valuable in this regard, particularly with large ensemble sizes and long integrations to produce statistical robustness.
+1100 processes associated with the storm tracks and their synoptic-scale influence on NSWC.
+A 1101 critical path forward is to incorporate the time-dependent and moist processes related to 1102 extratropical storms along SST frontal zones and the local SST-induced boundary layer response 1103 in a single analytical framework.
+Given the coexistence of the SST and current feedback effects 1104 along the frontal zones, any future development of diagnostic frameworks will also have to 1105 consider the mechanical coupling effects simultaneously along with the thermal effects (e.g., 1106 Takatama and Schneider 2017; Seo 2017; Renault et al. 2019a).
+1107 1108 c.
+Large-scale impacts in climate models 1109 Numerous studies have demonstrated WBC impacts on downstream atmospheric circulation 1110 (Figure 1e).
+Some studies argue that the sharpness of WBC fronts shifts the storm track and jet 1111 stream, influencing the blocking frequency in Europe and Northeastern Pacific (e.g., Kuwano-1112 Yoshida and Minobe 2017; O'Reilly et al. 2015, 2016, 2017; Piazza et al. 2016).
+Other studies 1113 find that meridional shifts of WBC fronts alter the atmospheric transient eddy heat flux 1114 downstream (e.g., Frankignoul et al. 2011; Kwon and Joyce 2013; Seo et al. 2017; Joyce et al. 1115 2018).
+Warm-core eddies near the KOE act as significant oceanic sources of moisture and heat for large-scale circulation, altering downstream precipitation patterns (Ma et al. 2015, 2016; Liu 1116 1117 et al. 2021).
+The importance of the seasonal background state in the atmosphere has also been 1118 recognized as it shapes the atmospheric response to SSTA (e.g., Taguchi et al. 2009; Huang et al. 1119 2020).
+1120 1121 However, some aspects of the far-field circulation response and its statistical significance remain 1122 elusive (Kushnir et al. 2002; Kwon et al. 2010; Czaja et al. 2019).
+Deriving a robust conclusion 1123 on downstream influences is particularly challenging difficult because the studies adopt different 1124 methods to define WBC SST impacts, leading to distinct amplitudes/patterns of SST 1125 perturbations and atmospheric responses.
+This uncertainty is in addition to differences in model 1126 climatologies.
+To date, the relative impacts of sharpness of SST gradient, its meridional shift, 1127 and activity of warm or cold-core eddies remain unquantified (Parfitt and Seo 2018).
+The 1128 importance of the coordinated modeling and diagnostic approaches regarding this specific point 1129 is emphasized in Section 6d.